 Proposed

 Proposed issues are discussed in TC meetings and either re-opened (further discussion needed) or moved to Resolved by editors (upon approval of the proposed resolution by the TC).
+When moved to Resolved, a link to the meeting minutes accepting the proposal is added in the Proposal field.

 Resolved